DevMonks/grafix-js/SPECIFICATION.md

 - **Color** _A collection of colors and allows manipulation of colors_
 - **Random** _A random number generator_
 - **Utils** _Some basic utilities (Class extending, merging etc.)_

+### Object initialization

+Most objects should utilize a `set( args )` method, that accepts an object to set specific properties of the class

+e.g.

+    var Point = function( x, y ) {

+        this.set( x, y );
+    }

+    Point.prototype = {
+        set: function( x, y ) {

+            if( typeof x === 'object' ) {
+                if( x.x ) this.x = x.x;
+                if( x.y ) this.y = x.y;
+            } else if( x ) {

+                this.x = x;
+                if( y )
+                    this.y = y;
+            }
+        }
+    }

+As you can see, you can either pass an object `{ x: x, y: y}` or just `x, y`

+Probably all classes that derive from `Point` and `Size` or any of their descendants should include a `set( args )` method and use it in their constructor as well

+### Cloning

+Often you have the need to get a completely new, untouchable instance of your object.
+The `set( args )` method of these objects should accept all properties, that are clonable.

+Cloning should work via a getter in order to keep it simple.

+Copying a Rectangle should work like this:

+    var rect = new Rectangle( 0, 0, 3, 4 );

+    layer.addChild( rect.style( 'red' ) )
+         .addChild( rect.clone.style( 'blue' ).add( { x: 3 } ) );

+This should draw two rectangles, a blue and a red one, with a width of 3 and a height of 4 pixels right next to each other at the top left corner of the layer

+Cloning then should be handled like this:

+    var Point = function( args ) {

+        this.set( args );
+    }

+    Point.prototype = {
+        set: function( args ) { /*....*/ },
+        get clone() {

+            return new Point( this );
+        }
+    }

+This will in essence call .set( this ) on the newly created object and `set( obj )` should be able to copy all essential properties.

+For a reference visit the `Shape` class and take a look at the `set` and `clone` properties.

+## Roadmap

+These things are yet to be implemented

+- Group-Shape with a dynamic x/y/width/height based on its children.
+  If you move a group shape, all children will be moved as well (relative positioning)

+- Several default shapes (Polygon, Line/Path, Circle, etc.)
+  Some of them can be taken from the old version residing inside the `js/` directory

+- Color handling.
+Darken, Lighten colors, parse colors, set specific r/g/b/a/h/s/l/c/m/y/k values     manually

+- Touch input handling.
+Nuff' said.

+- Keyboard input handling.

+- Grid systems for easy positioning based on manually defined grids

+- Animation classes that iterate changes in Shape properties and animates them based on an easing in the `Easing` class or an easing created via `Easing.create()` or `KeySpline()`

+- Several layer types, including `ImageLayer` and `TileLayer`

+- Image handling and manipulation